ENJ1/aok/README.md

 4. At the Recovery screen press **Ctrl-D** (there's no prompt - you have to know to do it).
 5. Confirm switching to developer mode by pressing **Enter**, and the laptop will reboot and reset the system.
 This takes about 15-20 minutes.

-Note: After enabling developer mode, you will need to press Ctrl-D each time you boot, or wait 30 seconds to continue booting.
+After enabling developer mode, you will need to press Ctrl-D each time you boot, or wait 30 seconds to continue booting.

+## Post-Installation Tips
-Pro Tip: You can press Ctrl-D or Ctrl-U as soon as the backlight comes on.
+- You can press Ctrl-D or Ctrl-U as soon as the backlight comes on.
 You don't have to wait for the white screen to appear.

-## Post-Installation Tips
-- To free up space (up to 500 MB), run Terminal Emulator and type `sudo pacman -Scc`
-- To update the package list, run Terminal Emulator and type `sudo pacman -Sy`
-- To install a program (package), run Terminal Emulator and type `sudo pacman -S thunderbird` for example
 - For help using Arch Linux, visit https://wiki.archlinux.org/

+## Known Issues
+This Goes for any Open Source Linux Distribution on these Chromebooks, not just my own
+- Suspend
+- USB 3.0
+- Camera
+- GPU is now supported in the kernel as of September 2019, not functional here yet

 ## Notes
 If you need to use a public Wi-Fi Hotspot with a Landing Page during setup, then see the WiFi Hotspot Help file in "extra".
 Once the system is installed, Landing Pages will work automatically.